MaxPleaner/step_sequencer/README.md

 ### StepSequencer::SoundBuilder

-This offers only one public method, `.build`, which is overloaded
-    and dispatches to a number of other classes (each of which is responsible for a single effect).
+This offers only one method, `.build`, which is overloaded and dispatches to a number of other classes (each of which is responsible for a single effect).

 _note_